cloudfoundry-attic/bosh-notes/config-server.md

 The config-server API for create, read and delete is as follows:

-- GET /v1/config/&lt;some-key-path>
+- GET /v1/config/&lt;some-key-path>[?version=&lt;version>]
-  - whenever Director needs to retrieve a value it will use GET action
+  - returns the configuration value in the specified `version`.
+If none is specified, the latest version is returned.
-  - {"path": "some-key-path", "value": "..."}
+  - {"path": "some-key-path", "value": "...", "version": "..."}

 - PUT /v1/config/&lt;some-key-path>
   - whenever Director generates a value it will be saved into the config server
   - {"value": "..."}

-- DELETE /v1/config/&lt;some-key-path>
+- DELETE /v1/config/&lt;some-key-path>[?retain-versions=[2,4..6]]
+  - if `retain-versions` is specified, all other versions are removed

 Values could be any valid JSON object.